-The Uphill Athlete 8 week Mountaineering Plan is designed for climbers bound for a 1-3 day mountaineering objective.
-It has…
+The Uphill Athlete 12 week Time Crunched Mountaineering Plan is designed for climbers heading for a 2-day up to 2…

 Q: I work in the financial markets and struggle with enough time to train, let alone climb.
 I think I could have 200 hours of training per year, at the most.
 I did train harder than any of my non-climbing friends when preparing for my last three expeditions (and I used your book a lot), but I always feel I am just barely breaking even with the objectives I set to accomplish.
 As a result, I have to take on painkillers and medicine to keep going at the end of my trips.
 So my 1 million dollar question is this: how can I maximize the time I have, and choose climbing objectives accordingly?